kbravh/portfolio-redux/src/pages/blog/api-lambda-error-handling/error-handling-api-gateway-lambda-node.md

 ## Non-Async Lambda Function Errors

-Handling responses and errors in non-async functions comes down to `context` and `callback`, two parameters passed in to the handler functions.
-The original way to return a response or error was using `context.succeed()` and `context.fail()`.
-This, although still functional, was superseded by `callback()` once AWS added support for Node 4.3.2.
+Handling responses and errors in non-async functions comes down to `js~context` and `js~callback`, two parameters passed in to the handler functions.
+The original way to return a response or error was using `js~context.succeed()` and `js~context.fail()`.
+This, although still functional, was superseded by `js~callback()` once AWS added support for Node 4.3.2.
 These are implemented as follows:

 ### Context Method